christinahedges/gaiaoffline/README.md

 populate_gaiadr3()
 ```

-This will download ~3500 csv files and will take a long time.
+This will download ~3500 csv files and will take a long time (depending on your internet connection this will take ~days).
 If you interupt the download for any reason, simply repeat the command and the database will pick up the download from wherever you've left off.

 #### 2MASS crossmatching